 The I/Q modulation generator is equipped with the Windows XP operating system.
 The configuration of the operating system is optimally adapted to modulation generator functions in the factory.
-Changes in the system setup are only required when peripherals like a keyboard is installed or in the event that the network configuration does not comply with the default settings (see section "Connecting the R&S AFQ to a Network (LAN)").
+Changes in the system setup are only required when peripherals like a keyboard is installed or in the event that the network configuration does not comply with the default settings (see section "Connecting the R&S AFQ to a Network (LAN)", on page 1.26).